etingof/snmpsim/docs/source/documentation/recording-with-variation-modules.rst

 variation modules support snapshots recording mode.

-To invoke a variation module while recording SNMP Agent with the :ref:`snmprec.py <snmprec.py>` tool, pass its name via the *--variation-module* command-line option.
+To invoke a variation module while recording SNMP Agent with the :ref:`snmpsim-record-commands <snmpsim-record-commands>` tool, pass its name via the *--variation-module* command-line option.
 Additional variation module parameters could also be passed through the *--variation-module-options* switch.

 The following standard modules support the recording feature: